-NHS Choices - The top 10 most popular news stories of 2014
+NHS website - The top 10 most popular news stories of 2014

 In March there was concern due to a sharp rise in scarlet fever cases, with more than 3,500 occurring in the first quarter of the spring.
 Thankfully the number of cases appears to have now fallen back.